raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 ### Progress

-The main components of the project were ([commits on GitHub](https://github.com/vivekiitkgp/snpr/commits/master)):
+The main components of the project were: [[commits on GitHub](https://github.com/vivekiitkgp/snpr/commits/master)]

-* Schema updates, database model, building association table
+* Schema updates, database model, building association table - ✓
-* Updating the controllers and views
+* Updating the controllers and views - ✓
-* Algorithm to search and score literature for phenotypes
+* Algorithm to search and score literature for phenotypes - ✓, *v1.0*
-* Writing the worker script
+* Writing the worker script - ✓
-* Writing tests for everything above
+* Writing tests for everything above - *in progress*
-* Executing Rake tasks
+* Executing Rake tasks - *later*

 In the first step, I familiarized myself with Rails and ActiveRecord pattern before moving to database associations.
 A useful strategy to learn fast was to set up